minio/kes-docs/content/cli/kes-server/_index.md

 Keys are ephemeral and stored in memory.

+{{< admonition title="Keys Are Lost On Restart" type="important" >}}

+Ephemeral data is lost when the process restarts.
+This includes all encryption keys stored on KES, rendering any encrypted data as permanently unreadable.

+Do not encrypt data using ephemeral keys if you are not comfortable with losing that data.

+Never use development mode for production environments.
+{{< /admonition >}}

 The output of the flag includes the API key to use on the KES client during testing.
 Output resembles the following: